altwajre/hello-akka/resources/docs/05-clustering/01-cluster-specification/README.md

 - As soon as there is a change to the cluster (meaning non-convergence) then it goes back to biased gossip again.

 The recipient of the gossip state or the gossip status can use the gossip version (vector clock) to determine whether:

-    it has a newer version of the gossip state, in which case it sends that back to the gossiper it has an outdated version of the state, in which case the recipient requests the current state from the gossiper by sending back its version of the gossip state it has conflicting gossip versions, in which case the different versions are merged and sent back
+- It has a newer version of the gossip state, in which case it sends that back to the gossiper.
+- It has an outdated version of the state, in which case the recipient requests the current state from the gossiper by sending back its version of the gossip state.
+- It has conflicting gossip versions, in which case the different versions are merged and sent back.

 If the recipient and the gossip have the same version then the gossip state is not sent or requested.